 Claims of Third Party Testing Without Proof

-One of the first things I noticed upon reviewing the Balance of Nature site was that they claim (right on their homepage) that the produce going into their formulations is third-party tested.
-Since we’re a supplement company that’s built our entire business model on third-party testing and the publication of test results, I thought this seemed like a great measure.
+One of the first things we noticed upon reviewing the Balance of Nature site was that they claim (right on their homepage) that the produce going into their formulations is third-party tested.
+This is a great measure in theory, because lab testing can ensure label accuracy and purity.

 Strange and Unscientific Claims on “Our Process” Page

 What Balance of Nature sells is not complicated: it’s freeze-dried powder from fruits and vegetables in a capsule.
 This isn’t revolutionary technology; it’s been used for decades.

 However the page on their site outlining their process makes very strange claims about the benefits of powdered food: “The scientific blend, or recipe, developed by Dr. Howard does not use a full serving of each fruit and vegetable.
 Through trial and error, research, and experimentation, a precise and balanced combination was discovered.
 This balance is what gives us the wonderful results we enjoy today.”

 The above quote seems to suggest that the proprietary formula is more effective than the equivalent doses of whole foods, which is not supported by any science.

 The third claim on this page is even stranger: “With some of the fruits and vegetables you eat, as little as 5 percent of the available nutrition will be absorbed because it has not been properly masticated, or chewed.
 For example, when we eat an apple we chew it; but it’s still swallowed in chunks.
 To some degree this inhibits the absorption of the nutrients within the apple.”